aws/aws-sdk-net/SDK.CHANGELOG.md

 ### 3.1.40.0 (2016-01-21 18:45 UTC)
 * AWS Certificate Manager (3.1.0.0)
-	* Further project cleanup
-* CloudFormation (3.1.2.0)
-	* API update for CloudFormation; new operation &#39;ContinueUpdateRollback&#39;.
-* CloudFront (3.1.4.0)
-	* Add support for using AWS Certificate Manager certs with CloudFront distributions.
+	* AWS Certificate Manager (ACM) is an AWS service that makes it easier for you to deploy secure SSL based websites and applications on the AWS platform.
+SSL is the standard protocol for encrypting communications and establishing the identity of a website over the Internet.
+ACM takes care of all of the complexity of obtaining, deploying, and renewing the digital certificates used with SSLCertificate Manager certs with CloudFront distributions.
 * DeviceFarm (3.1.4.1)
 	* Minor documentation update.
 * IoT (3.1.1.0)